yuukiiwa/CombiPIPE/README.md

 4. epistasis calculation (based on FACS sorting data)

 ## Try running the pipeline with the test-dataset
+The test dataset is a minimal dataset that contains 3 percent of all reads from the ovarian cancer 3-way analysis described in the [Cell Reports study by Zhou et al.](https://www.cell.com/cell-reports/fulltext/S2211-1247(20)31005-6#secsectitle0070)
 1. clone/download this directory to your computer
 2. get to the downloaded directory from your command line window
 3. type `gunzip test-dataset/OVARIAN_testdataset.fastq.gz`